 The vignette should enable any researcher with an intermediate level command of the R language to create harmonized data from Arab Barometer’s files.
 This little article after review by Arab Barometer will be released as part of the package.
 The article will be part of a peer-review open source program code documentation released on CRAN - The Comprehensive R Archive Network after automated and manual peer-review.

-Apart from being approved by Arab Barometer, this article must follow the documentation standards of CRAN [i.e. take a similar format to our Eurobarometer and Afrobarometer articles].
+Apart from being approved by Arab Barometer, this article must follow the documentation standards of CRAN (i.e. take a similar format to our Eurobarometer and Afrobarometer articles).

-The first draft of the vignette is the 2.1 Tutorial of the book, which can be separately reviewed as 03-tutorial.Rmd.
-For clarity, this current chapter is stored in 02-general.Rmd.
+The first draft of the vignette is the Tutorial of the book, which can be separately reviewed as 03-tutorial.Rmd.
+For clarity, the current chapter is stored in 02-general.Rmd.

 It contains both the text and the code of the tutorial, but not in a live format.
 This means that it is not executed here, and the code cannot be tested in this technical document.
 Once the language of the first version is reviewed by the Arab Barometer team, and deemed ready for further testing, it will be moved to the open repo of retroharmonize on a development branch.
-This means that general users of retroharmonize will not download and use it, but, because of the nature of the GPL-3 license, anybody will be able to make suggestion to the text in the open source community.
+This means that general users of retroharmonize will not download and use it, but, because of the nature of the GPL-3 license, anybody will be able to make suggestions to the text in the open source community.

 Any members of the Arab Barometer team who contribute to the document as a text will be credited in the document.
-Should any member of the Arab Barometer team significantly contribute to the testing and improving of the actual code, they will get attribution as contributors to the software source (See Current code attributions, provided that they adhere to the Contributor Covenant, which is an ethical standard used in the open-source community to maintain an open, welcoming, diverse, inclusive, and healthy co-developer community.
+Should any member of the Arab Barometer team significantly contribute to the testing and improving of the actual code, they will get attribution as contributors to the software source (See Current code attributions, provided that they adhere to the Contributor Covenant, which is an ethical standard used in the open source community to maintain an open, welcoming, diverse, inclusive, and healthy co-developer community.
 Should this contribution be as significant that it adds significantly new features to the entire retroharmonize package, they will be attributed as co-authors of the package code.

 The open source statistical community has its own peer-review system that is related, but partly independent from the more general peer-review system of academia.
 Open source code published on CRAN - The Comprehensive R Archive Network after automated and manual peer-review is a special type of peer-reviewed publication.
 The practice of CRAN - The Comprehensive R Archive Network and the R community is that once a peer-reviewed package creates scientifically valid results as statistical software, and its creators, with potentially other authors describe the methodology of the statistical software and its scientific merits from a methodological point of view, and it is published in a peer-reviewed journal, than the peer-reviewed code and the separate peer reviewed article are both cited, and all users of the package must cite both.
-The creators of retroharmonize do aim for such a publication, but only after there had been successful scientific uses of the package that were individually used in other peer-reviewed or audited work — i.e. after harmonized files created from Arab Barometer, Afrobarometer, Eurobarometer or other survey programs were successfully used in scientific uses independently of the package peer-review (i.e. in scientific journals, papers that were not reviewed by CRAN or publications like the Journal of Statistical Software.)
+The creators of retroharmonize do aim for such a publication, but only after there have been successful scientific uses of the package that were individually used in other peer-reviewed or audited work — i.e. after harmonized files created from Arab Barometer, Afrobarometer, Eurobarometer or other survey programs were successfully used in scientific uses independently of the package peer-review (i.e. in scientific journals, papers that were not reviewed by CRAN or publications like the Journal of Statistical Software.)